 Flowers and other types of foliage usually have their own place in our homes.
 But if your pots are static in one corner for long, you’ll likely lose the luster you’re craving and the re-fresh factor will dwindle.

 So, extend your love for blooms (even if they’re artificial) throughout your home.
 Pop a hanging plant in the bathroom and a fiddle-leaf tree next to your sofa.
 With plants breaking the mold, you’ll feel like you’re living in a new residence.
+You can also get dried flowers from East Olivia that can add some features to your home.
+It lasts longer than fresh flowers.

 2. Break Out the Art